Gonzanamá: Events

 At many of these parties the Queen of the parish will be selected.
-Another tradition is choosing a symbol mother, who has for two years been Clemencia Simancas.
+Another tradition is choosing a symbol mother.

 Education

 The lessons started in the mountain range and the Amazon at the same time (1 September).
 The school year is divided into two parts, each lasting 5 months.

 The highest school score is 10/10 points.

 A list of school supplies is required for all students, it is composed by: